Creation and location

 Change of use

-The congregation reduced over time, leading to the decision to close the Chapel, possibly during the late 1960s or in 1970.
+The congregation reduced over time, leading to the decision to close the Chapel, at a Trustees Meeting on 21st October 1965.
+The article Methodism in Turvey explained that in 1969 “interest had been shown in the renting of the church by Mr Harris of The Laws for storage of antiques”.
 Useful items such as the tea crockery, were given to the Congregational Chapel.
 By 1971, cast iron pillars (Bob Turvey, North Bedfordshire Borough Council surveyor, 1983) had been installed on the ground floor, holding up a first floor with the first floor Chapel balcony having been removed.
 This floor divided the remaining three large windows to north and south.
 One northern large window was blocked up.
 Local people set up a herb and spice warehouse in the building: heavy items on the ground floor, lighter products upstairs.
 Large wholesale sacks were delivered to them which they weighed into smaller packs for retail customers.
 Jean Lawson, living in Carlton Road, was the supervisor.
 Nancy Waters worked there part-time (9 am to 12 pm) from 1971 to fit in with her son attending Turvey School.
 She remembered her children grumbling about the strong smells on her clothes from the sage, thyme, garlic powder and other herbs and spices when she returned home.
 There was an asthmatic “boss” who had to leave the warehouse when garlic powder was being processed.
 One daughter of Dave and Beryl Hilson briefly worked with Nancy.
-The warehouse closed, possibly in 1974.
+The warehouse closed in the early 1970s.

 The Chapel Becomes a Home

-In the mid 1970s, a couple moved in, turning the building into their home.
+The sale of the building to Mr & Mrs Harris was completed on 7 July 1972 “in the sum of £1100”.
+They turned the building into their home.
 Neighbours saw them carrying in railway sleepers to reinforce the floors.
 At some point, the glass in each section of the remaining large windows became a random patchwork on non-matching obscure glass, most of which had been clearly intended for bathrooms.
 The obscure glass was legally required because those windows overlooked gardens to the north and south.
 The window frames began to rot and the industrial sized roof slates started to slide into the Cot’s garden.

 At some point prior to 1979, a reproduction furniture dealer from Ramsey in